AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 This last suggestion seems to be quite powerful when included into one of the most powerful way to improve your relationship: evolving and improving together.
 Researchers have found that one of the most bonding and best ways to resurrect that initial desire in a couple is to get involved in activities that help both partners grow as a person.
 Be it developing a new skill, learning something interesting or perfecting some abilities, these kind of activities not only boosts confidence (and obviously capabilities) of each individual, but also enhances the desire between each other.

 Researchers also show how such boost in allure and desire translates into more and better sex in the couple, which is something very important for keeping a healthy and happy relationship alive.
-In fact healthy sexual relations are at the basis of pretty much every single happy couple.
+In fact, healthy sexual relations are at the basis of pretty much every single happy couple.
 It is a tricky and scary subject for many, but sex and sexual interactions cannot be overlooked when we're talking about love, fertility and relationships; we could go as far as to say that sex is present in every aspect of our lives, whether it is a repressed feeling or a lascivious impulse.

 **=========> Done, below just leftovers <=========**